haxtheweb/WCFactory/packages/generator-rhelement/generators/templates/README.md

 ```

 ## Demo
-Run http-server or python SimpleHTTPServer in the demo directory
+Run http-server or python SimpleHTTPServer in the root directory of the component